markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/value & values.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-In the realm of non-material values and value for money at the university, the sentiment is mixed with a tilt towards the negative.
-Students appreciate the diversity, inclusivity, and academic strength, particularly in political science and international relations.
-However, there's a strong undercurrent of dissatisfaction regarding the high cost of attendance, perceived lack of support for non-political majors, and administrative issues.
-The university's liberal atmosphere is both a draw and a point of contention, depending on individual political leanings.
+The overall sentiment regarding non-material values and value for money at the university is mixed.
+Positive comments highlight the professional atmosphere, passionate professors, and the variety of academic options.
+However, negative remarks point to issues with administration, lack of school spirit, and the high cost of attendance not always reflecting the quality of services provided.

 ```sql polarity_proportions
 WITH MergedCategoryCounts AS (